Search TEFCA-CommonWell for patient records

 You can copy our code examples and send the test requests with curl (learn more about curl) instead of Postman.
 If you do, remember to:

-• Remove the comments from the code examples (starting with //).
+• Remove any comments from the code examples (starting with //).

 • Add the source-id if you have multiple sources.
 We don’t include {{source-id}} in the code examples, so you’ll have to add them yourself.
 Learn about including source details.